Young woman sitting at table with laptop open, using calculator and reviewing notebook.

 Choosing For-Profit Debt Settlement

 Don’t want to go the DIY route?
 You can also hire a private debt settlement company.
-These companies will negotiate on your behalf with your creditors, though they’ll only do it for a fee.
+These companies will negotiate on your behalf with your creditors, though they charge a fee.
 That’s part of the risk of working with debt settlement firms.
-They might charge high rates for their services, and there’s still no guarantee that they’ll be able to persuade your creditors to erase all or part of your debt.
+They might charge high rates for their services, and there’s still no guarantee that they’ll be able to persuade your creditors to erase all or even part of your debt.

 If you work with a private debt settlement company, it might request that you deposit money in an escrow account to save for future repayments.
 The company might also recommend that you stop paying your creditors.
 The theory is that these missed payments will encourage creditors to agree to a settlement because they would rather receive at least some payment from you.

 This can be extremely risky.
-Even if you stop making your payments, your creditors might not agree to eliminate all or any of your debt.
-And by not making your payments, you are only causing additional damage to your credit score and building up the money that you owe.
+Even if you stop making your payments, your creditors might not agree to eliminate any of your debt.
+And by not making your payments, you are causing additional damage to your credit score while the amount that you owe keeps growing.
 You might also force your creditors to send your accounts to collection agencies.
 This will cause additional damage to your credit score.
 It will also open you up to phone calls and texts from these collection agencies.

 Be careful when choosing a debt settlement company.
-Some of the individuals or companies advertising their services in this industry are scammers happy to take your money while providing little or no results.
-To increase the odds of hiring a legitimate provider, only work with companies approved by the American Fair Credit Council (AFCC).
+Some of the individuals or companies advertising their services in this industry are scammers happy to take your money while providing nothing in return.
+To increase the odds of hiring a legitimate provider, work with companies approved by the American Fair Credit Council (AFCC).

 Using A Nonprofit Debt Management Company